 A book that really impressed me, when I started to study wood construction, was Colin Davies' "The Prefabricated Home" (Reaktion, 2005).
 For my architectural generation, the concepts of authorship, place, and solidity were part of a set of unquestionable principles.
 The Portuguese architects we admired expressed these values without being necessary to theorize them.
 At that time, one of the important books I read was "Genius Locci" by Christian Norberg Schulz.
-The idea that architecture and place were linked by an unavoidable interdependence seemed to me, not only very logical but also unquestionable.
+The idea that an unavoidable interdependence linked architecture and place seemed to me, not only very logical but also unquestionable.
 What Colin Davies's book helped me to understand was that some of these convictions could be put into question, by the "prefab house," and also by the "wooden house" that I was choosing as the subject of my PhD thesis.

-Colin Davies was until recently professor of Architectural Theory at the London Metropolitan University.
+Colin Davies was until recently a professor of Architectural Theory at the London Metropolitan University.
 He is an author we should follow.
-His perspective on Architecture is confirmed by "Thinking about Architecture" (Laurence King, 2011), a book where he criticizes the path followed by Architectural Theory from the 1960s on, in a trend increasingly disengaged from practice: "Architectural theory in this new form was not meant for architects and architectural educators, or even for architectural critics in the everyday sense, still less for non professionals with an interest in, and love of, architecture.
+His perspective on Architecture is confirmed by "Thinking about Architecture" (Laurence King, 2011), a book where he criticizes the path followed by Architectural Theory from the 1960s on, in a trend increasingly disengaged from practice: "Architectural theory in this new form was not meant for architects and architectural educators, or even for architectural critics in the everyday sense, still less for non-professionals with an interest in, and love of, architecture.
 It was meant for other architectural theorists."

-Under the pretext of studying the "prefab house", in "The Prefabricated Home", Davies presents a very critical thesis on the current state of architecture and about the relation between architects and society.
+Under the pretext of studying the "prefab house", in "The Prefabricated Home", Davies presents a very critical thesis on the current state of architecture and the relationship between architects and society.
 The responsibility for this kind of divorce is, he says, due to the cultural heritage of the Modern movement and to the "establishment" of Architecture.